denten-books/plain-text/2-metaphor.md

 requires special tools and training.
 Value is further derived from the resulting imbalance of critical acumen.

-The programmatic sign so conceived splits its energies between the screen and hard drive.
-On the screen, at the site of projection, the programmatic sign simulates familiar materialities: buttons, bins, files, folders, drawers, desktops, windows, tiles, wood grain, drop shadows, chrome.
-At the site of storage, from which the sign emanates, the language changes to the vocabulary of control: central processing units, compilation, commitment, extraction, command, condition, initiation, handling, function, persistence, and execution.
+The programmatic sign so conceived splits its energies between screen and hard drive.
+On screen, at the site of projection, the programmatic sign simulates familiar materialities: buttons, bins, files, folders, drawers, desktops, windows, tiles, wood grain, drop shadows, chrome.
+At the site of storage, from which the sign emanates, the language changes to the vocabulary of
+control: central processing units, compilation, commitment, extraction, command, condition, initiation, handling, function, persistence, and execution.
 In the rift between the sites of storage---what is---and projection---what appears to be---the programmatic sign undergoes a series of structural transformations.
-What originates from (a) the keyboard as the mechanical action of a switch becomes (b) an electric signal that (c) leaves a magnetic mark in computer memory, which (d) morphs into a phase of the liquid crystal on the screen, leaving behind (e) the letter that emanates outward as light.
+What originates from (a) the keyboard as the mechanical action of a switch becomes (b) an electric signal that (c) leaves a magnetic mark in computer memory, which (d) morphs into a phase of the liquid crystal on screen, leaving behind (e) the letter that emanates outward as light.
 Programming languages bridge the passage between bodies, archives, and screens, breaking thought up into differentiated units for transfer.
 Simulation emerges in the reassembly of such units back into a continuous